Joining a Bucharest walking tour in Romania

 It’s here that Alex touched on Dracula and Transylvania.
 Dracula by Bram Stoker is the 3rd most sold book in the world after the Bible and Harry Potter!!
 However in reality there are no vampires in Romains (they come from Serbia) and Bram chose the castle as it looked like it “could” be Dracula’s castle rather than it actually being Dracula’s castle!

 Soon after we skirted around the 3rd best bookstore in the world Cărturești Carusel (according to The Telegraph newspaper that is) so go and give that a look after the tour too.
 Another stop en-route was the Greek nun monastery called Stavropoleos Convent which still has 6-7 nuns living there.
 We entered the courtyard and had a look around but couldn’t actually go inside as a service was taking place at the time.

 Coffee and lunch stop

 The penultimate stop was in a coffee shop next to Caru’ cu Bere.
 Some advice!
 Be first in the queue like we were otherwise you’ll have a long wait to be served.
 After this much needed caffeine stop we made our way to the University Square for a few final stories, before giving Alex a well-earned tip for 2 hours well-spent.
 If you fancy learning a bit more about Romania then this Bucharest walking tour is well worth booking up.

-If you want to start with a more all round guide then check out Why Romania Should Be on Your Travel Bucket List 🙂
+If you want to start with some more all round guides then check out Teacake Travels’s January 2019 things to do in Romania bucket list 🙂